We will have outstanding sessions of instruction for all track & field events except hurdles and high jump.

 - Middle Distance & Distance Running: extensive network of running trails on camp property.
 Grass field for drills.
 Beach for drills.
 Swimming area for water running drills and for cros-training.

 The Dick Fosbury Track & Field Camp is designed to strengthen athletic skills and build a winning attitude.
 Top technical coaching is the heart of our program, but we also emphasize discipline and sportsmanship.

 We have more spirit and character than other camps because our staff spends more time with the campers.
 Our staff enjoys the discipline of camp life.
 Campers can converse with the coaches during meals, free times in the dorm, and other activities.

-Shot put, discus & hammer usually group together for warmups and strength training, and then split up for practice.
-Depending on demand, hammer is usually only practiced a few times; if you want more hammer practice please ask the coach.
-Javelin is its own group separate from the other throws.
+Shot put, discus & javelin usually group together for warmups and strength training, and then split up for practice.

 While each session may look different, a typical event session will start off with a warmup in which campers learn a series of drills, exercises, and dynamic warmups to help their technique, strength, and flexibility improve.
 Then they will practice technique through several drills, games, or activities-schedule.
 After that they might complete some full jumps / throws / runs, before moving onto some strength or speed training.
 After cooling down, coaches usually lecture on a topic such as technique, nutrition, strength training, or competition procedure.